RAGE-toolkit/RABV-GUI/README.md

 This step is essential, whenever you want to perform any analysis, the DB needs to be loaded.

 ## Running the analysis
 At this moment, RABV-GUI provides two functions.
+- 1) maxLikeHoodGenotyper
-1) maxLikeHoodGenotyper and 2) genBankSubmission.
+- 2) genBankSubmission.

 maxLikeHoodGenotyper requires rabies fasta file to tell which alignment/clade the sequence belongs.
 The image below shows running the maxLikeHoodGenotyper